Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 > **Note:** We can safely return a reference to owned data at this point because the function acts like any other, there
 > is only one reference coming in, `&self`, and one reference going out `&str`, they must have the same lifetime.
 Rust
-> will not allow you to compile any code where you keep the `&str` beyond the point where the owning object goes out of
+> will not allow you to compile any code where you keep the `&str` beyond the point where whatever the owner of `&self`
-> scope.
+> is goes out of scope.

-Any implementation function where the first parameter is some for of `self` is may be referred to as a "method", and is available on the instantiated type.
+Any implementation function where the first parameter is some form of `self` may be referred to as a "method", and is available on the instantiated type.
 Any other function in the implementation is called a "static method".
-This (afaik) is not "official Rust" terminology, but is borrowed from other languages, nonetheless, you will see this a lot, and we'll be using it here to differentiate from non-implementation functions.

 We can finally create a working program, so returning to `main`, lets use our new implementation: